 recent Federal tax cases: Reliance Carpets & PM Developments

 are there implications for courts construing State and Territory tax laws?

 Justice John Logan RFD was appointed to the Federal Court in

 September 2007.
 He graduated from the University of Queensland

 with a Bachelor of Economics and Bachelor of Laws.
 Justice Logan

 was admitted to the Queensland Bar in 1980.
 He was then working

 in the Commonwealth Crown Solicitor’s office in Brisbane.
 He

 commenced private practice at the Queensland Bar in 1984 and

-the bench, Justice Logan practised extensively in Commonwealth
+to the bench, Justice Logan practised extensively in revenue law,